 The best way to avoid stroke is to control the formation of unhealthy cholesterol and exercise regularly to keep ourselves fit and healthy.
 All means of maintaining blood pressure must be undertaken.

-- Diet is one of the most critical factors that help to keep us healthy and fit.
+- Diet is one of the most critical factors to keep us healthy and fit.
 Eat plenty of fresh fruits and vegetables every single day and avoid fried and processed food as much as possible.
 Salt restriction is essential.

 - Exercise regularly to keep your body fit and healthy.
 Exercise not only helps in the long run to lower blood pressure levels but also reduces stress, which in turn reduces the risks of having a stroke.
 Read more about the health benefits of exercise.